hanmd82/loopback.io/pages/en/lb4/Decorators.md

     }
   ```

+  It follows this pattern to make it quicker to define params: `@param.${in}.${type}(${name})`

+  - in: one of the following values: query, header, path, formData, body
+  - type: one of the following values:  string, number, boolean, integer
+  - name: a string, name of the parameter

+  So an example would be `@param.query.number('offset')`.

-  More example can be found in [Writing Controller methods](controller.htm#Writing-Controller-methods)
+  You can find the specific usage in [Writing Controller methods](controller.htm#Writing-Controller-methods)

 ## Dependency Injection